FireworksProject/jfdi/README.md

 currently DigitalOcean.
 Although, we'd like to be able to spin up the machine on other hosts as well, for redundency.

-After spinning up the 'droplet' on Digital Ocean, we bootstrap the machine with some shell scripts.
-After that, a Chef run takes care of the rest.

-Chef is also used to setup the applications the server is responsible for.
-After setup, application specific scripts are used to deploy and maintain the applications running on the massive server.

 ### Development Server
 We also have a development server configuration used for development and testing.
 Vagrant and VirtualBox make it easy to build a maintain virtual